 2. create a safe workplace environment

 While workplaces around the globe are beginning to reopen at full capacity, workers' anxiety about a post-pandemic workplace is still high.
 In fact, according to a recent survey of more than 4,500 workers from five different countries, 100% have some level of anxiety about returning to work.
 You can help to alleviate some of this stress and boost your employer brand reputation simultaneously by prioritizing health and safety in the workplace.
 Post-pandemic practices, such as safety training, social-distancing workstations, flexible scheduling and handwashing stations, can go a long way in boosting your employer brand image and letting your workers and prospective candidates know you care about their safety.

 One quick look around the manufacturing plant will reveal just how much the industry has changed in the last five years alone.
 There’s no denying that automation and digital technology are here to stay with no end in sight.
 As this technology becomes more and more advanced, so will the need for advanced skills.

 With the predicted 2 million shortage of skilled manufacturing workers on the horizon, now is the time for manufacturers to take action.
 You cannot wait for the need for skilled workers in your company to become imminent.
 Instead, start planning now to ensure you’re prepared to meet both current and future hiring needs as quickly as possible.

 1. assess current and future skills needs

 When conducting a skills assessment, it’s important to identify the skills your company needs right now as well as the types of skills your company is most likely to need in the future.
-This will ensure that you’re looking for candidates with the potential to grow with your business.
+Considering today’s looming skills shortage, this step is imperative to helping employers prepare their workforce for the future of work.

 Additionally, make sure you identify hard skills as well as soft skills, such as agility, communication, critical thinking and adaptability.
 It’s important to complete a skills assessment for multiple positions within the company, especially for those roles that are most difficult to fill.